JoetheManHowie/CodeDev/README.md

 ---------------------

 - `getWG.sh` grabs the four webgraph file needed from `http://law.di.unimi.it/datasets.php` given a basename.
+- `genPG.sh` which makes the .edgelist file from the webgraph files.
+Then it also makes the .sorted file and from there creates the ArcLabelledImmutableGraphs webgraphs for each webgraph in the directory webgraph/
 - `Coarsen.java`, uses `run_coarsen.sh` to execute on a directory of ArcLabelledImmutableGraphs webgraphs.
 -
 -